Unknown3369/IMS-Selenium-Practice/README.txt

 To Run the tests in Terminal:-
     To Run the Tests:
-      pytest --alluredir=allure-results -v -s
+      pytest --alluredir=allure-results -v -s --disable-warnings
     To View the Report:
       allure serve allure-results
     To Create HTML Reports: